 Even if they are incorporated in the nation, IFSC businesses function for a jurisdiction that is distinct from their original jurisdiction.
 Under the SEZ Act, 2005, section 18(1), the central government approves IFSC firms as long as there is only one IFSC in a Special Economic Zone with unlisted business functions in these areas.
 In essence, it extends the reach of top-notch services to citizens and non-residents by serving those outside the nation’s internal economic jurisdiction.
 It serves as a hub for facilitating the expansion of export services.

-They offer services including raising capital for governments, businesses, and people; managing international taxes and minimizing cross-border tax liabilities; managing risks through insurance and other risk management activities; and facilitating mergers and acquisitions of multinational organizations, among other things.
+They offer services that include raising capital for governments, businesses, and people, managing international taxes and minimizing cross-border tax liabilities, managing risks through insurance and other risk management activities, and facilitating mergers and acquisitions of multinational organizations.

 What services is an IFSC able to offer?